Vocal range: Operatic six basic voice types

 Some men, in falsetto voice or as a result of certain rare physiological conditions, can sing in the same range as women.
-These do not fall into the female categories, instead called countertenors within classical music.
-Within contemporary music, however, the use of the term tenor for these male voices would be more appropriate.
+Within classical music, these do not fall into the female categories; they are instead called countertenors.
+Within contemporary music, however, the use of the term tenor for these male voices is more appropriate.

-Within choral music there are only four categories for adult singers.
-First, for women: soprano and alto, and for men: tenor and bass.
+Within choral music there are only four categories for adult singers: soprano and alto for women, tenor and bass for men.

 In the UK, the term "male alto" refers to a man who uses falsetto vocal production to sing in the alto section of a chorus.
 This practice is much less common outside the UK where the term countertenor is more often applied.
 Countertenors are also widely employed within opera as solo vocalists, though the term "male alto" is never used to refer to a solo vocalist.

 Children's voices, both male and female, are described as trebles, although boy soprano is widely used as well.

-Male adolescent voices whose voices are changing are described as cambiatas or cambiati; it is considered nearly an adolescent equivalent of the tenor voice.